Russia Starts Here

 Where to Stay in Russia

 Citizens from the vast majority of countries require visas to visit Russia.
 I’ve created a guide for how to get a Russia visa if you’re a U.S. citizen.
 Otherwise, contact your nearest Russian embassy or consulate, or an online visa agency in your country.
+It’s a good idea to have a Russia travel itinerary prepared—I can help you with that!

 How to Get Around in Russia